pbs-assess/gfsynopsis/README.md

 # Building the document

-*The following is for internal use only.
+*The following is for internal use.
 You need to be on our network to have access to our databases.*

 1. Install gfsynopsis and csasdown: